clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/restart.rst

 :command:`clr-service-restart` implements a whitelist to identify which daemons can be restarted.
-As a system administrator, you can customize the default |CL| OS whitelist using *allow* or *disallow* options for restarting system services.
+As a system administrator, you can customize the default |CL| OS whitelist using :command:`allow` or :command:`disallow` options for restarting system services.
 When a software update occurs, :command:`clr-service-restart` consults the whitelist to see if a service daemon is allowed to be restarted or not.

 Basic options
 *************

-:command:`clr-service-restart` has three basic options: allow, disallow, and default.
+:command:`clr-service-restart` has three basic options: :command:`allow`,
+:command:`disallow`, and :command:`default`.

 allow
 =====

-The *allow* option identifies a daemon to restart after an OS software update.
+The :command:`allow` option identifies a daemon to restart after an OS software update.
 The :command:`clr-service-restart` daemon creates a symlink in :file:`/etc/clr-service-restart` as a record.
 The example below tells :command:`clr-service-restart` to restart the *tallow* daemon after an